truenito/grapho/README.md

-Grapho is a configurable (through code) small framework to model circuits,family trees and pretty much everything that can be modeled using a graph.
+Grapho is a configurable (through code) small framework to create graph objects to represent circuits,family trees and pretty much everything that can be modeled using a graph.

-More documentation will come soon.
+More documentation soon.